 JACKSON, MS — Nearly three years into a massive court-ordered effort to reform the failing Mississippi child welfare system, a new report by an independent monitor shows that the Mississippi Department of Family and Children Services (DFCS) has made little to no progress in improving its care and treatment of the approximately 3,500 abused and neglected children in foster care who depend on it.

-According to the report (PDF), issued late Wednesday by the independent child welfare expert appointed by a federal court to evaluate the state’s progress, DFCS continues to fall significantly short in implementing a long list of required reforms, including the critical ability to track and monitor children’s safety and well-being while in foster care and adequately train newly-hired caseworkers.
+According to the (PDF), issued late Wednesday by the independent child welfare expert appointed by a federal court to evaluate the state’s progress, DFCS continues to fall significantly short in implementing a long list of required reforms, including the critical ability to track and monitor children’s safety and well-being while in foster care and adequately train newly-hired caseworkers.

 The reforms are mandated by the 2007 settlement of a class action brought by the national advocacy organization Children’s Rights and co-counsel in 2004 on behalf of all children in the custody of the Mississippi child welfare system.
 That settlement established a five-year timetable for implementing widespread improvements to Mississippi’s child welfare system and dramatically improving results for the state’s vulnerable children.
 DFCS is now nearly halfway through that timetable with little to show for its efforts.